LonePineGames/bee/README.md

     🐝   $ b main.cpp "I don't understand this error message.
 Can you help?"
     🐝   $ b "Show me how to spawn a new thread in {favorite language}."

+👉 I'll give you answers -- plus code you can copy or run immediately.
+Press x to execute and y to copy.
+Use WASD to navigate.
+👉 Press q to quit -- then type 'b' with no arguments to see my last reply again.

 👉 If you want to use GPT-4, just type b4 instead of b!
     🐝   $ b4 "Help me with this horrible C++ error message."
         Then I'll be even smarter!
 (Requires GPT-4 API Access)